lorrainea/rrBDA-index/README.md

 Evaluation
 -----------
 We have conducted an extensive evaluation of different text indexes.
-We give a teaser below using the full human genome (version GRCh38) and a set of 500K patterns (randomly selected from the text).
+We give a teaser below using the whole human genome (version GRCh38) and a set of 500K patterns (randomly selected from the text).

 The plot below depicts the indexes size for growing <b>ℓ</b>, the lower bound on the supported pattern lengths.
   <p align="center">